mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 **Person**: To celebrate your life, to live it.

-**Person**: To have joy and appreciation, gratitude.
+**Person**: To have joy and appreciation.

 **Katagiri**: Gratitude.
-That is a part.
-Part of salvation.
+That is a part. *Part* of salvation. *[He chuckles.]*

-#### 23:00

-But from salvation, you can feel this deep gratitude, and celebrating your life, with joy, et cetera.
-And you can share your life with all sentient beings; something like that.
-When salvation is really alive, in your everyday life.
+From salvation, you can feel this deep gratitude, and celebrating your life, with joy, et cetera.
+And you can share your life with all sentient beings, something like that, when salvation is really alive in your everyday life.

+#### 23:25

 Okay.
 Salvation.
 So two crucial points I mentioned, alright?
-Wisdom and compassion; in other words, this is enlightenment and salvation.
-In terms of my term, that is enlightenment and peace.
-Enlightenment, salvation.
-But salvation means peace and harmony.
-Peace and harmony is not idealistical, theoretical, or not talking about human life in terms of the world of conceptualization.
-But something you have to manifest from moment to moment.
-Through the form.
+Wisdom and compassion; in other words, in my terms, this is enlightenment and salvation.
+Salvation means peace and harmony.
+Peace and harmony is not idealistical, theoretical, or not talking about human life in terms of the world of conceptualization, but it is something you have to manifest from moment to moment, through the form.
 Okay?

-For instance: You sit down there.
+For instance: You’re sitting there.
 Where is the salvation?
 Where is the salvation, when you sit down there?

-#### 24:32

-...
-First of all, I want to ask, where is the salvation?
-If you understand salvation, what next, where is the salvation?
+I want to ask, where is the salvation?
+If you understand salvation, next, where is the salvation?

 **Person**: Everywhere.

 **Katagiri**: Everywhere; yes.
-Only everywhere is very vague. *[Laughter.]* Everywhere... how can you see that everywhere.
-From where?
-When you say everywhere, who talking about everywhere? *You* talking about everywhere. *[He laughs.]* So everywhere come from here.
-But if you are not there, you cannot say everywhere.
+Only everywhere is very *vague*. *[Laughter.]* Everywhere...
+Where can you see that everywhere from? *[Laughter.]* When you say everywhere, who’s talking about everywhere? *You* are talking about everywhere. *[He laughs.]* So everywhere comes from here – but if you are not there, you cannot say everywhere.
 Do you understand?
-When you say ‘everywhere,’ at that time, you are really important pivot, pivotal position of existence.
+When you say *everywhere*, at that time, you are [a] really important pivot, [the] pivotal position of existence.
 And then with that pivotal position of your life, it is very peaceful and harmonious.
 At that time, you can see everywhere.
-But when you are very confused, you cannot see everywhere.
-You are limited.
-That’s why you are very confused.
+But when you are very confused, you cannot see the everywhere.
+You are limited; that’s why you are very confused.
 Is that clear?

-#### 26:02

-So when you say everywhere, yes we understand it, but it’s very vague, very abstract.
-So finally where is ‘everywhere’?
-Where is cosmic?
+So when you say *everywhere*, yes we understand it, but it’s very vague, very abstract.
+So finally, where is *everywhere*?
+Where is [the] *cosmos*?
 Where is the universe?
-The universe is  - immediately we can see the universe is a world, out of our life.
-But it is not.
-If you see the universe like this, out of you, you never understand the universe, cosmic.
-Because such a universe and cosmic, is nothing but the theoretical, nothing but the world of conceptualization; that’s it.
-So in the conceptualization you are always playing game; like chasing after your own tail, like a [cat](glossary#cat).
+[If we say,] “The universe is...” – immediately we can see the universe is a word, out of our life.
+But it is not [our of our life].
+If you see the universe like this, out of *you*, you never understand the universe.
+Because such a universe or cosmos is nothing but the theoretical, nothing but the world of conceptualization; that’s it.
+So in the conceptualization you are always playing a game; like chasing after your own tail, like a [cat](glossary#cat).

-That is always.
-In philosophy, in psychology, in physics, in religion, even in religion, we do it.
-That’s why finally, it makes you fun, but simultaneously, fun is not always fun; it’s trouble.
+[We always do this.]
+In philosophy, in psychology, in physics, even in religion, we do it.
+That’s why finally, it’s [sort of] fun, but simultaneously, fun is not always fun; it’s trouble.
 We are fighting and killing each other, under the beautiful flag of religion.

-Particularly priest; I have been a monk since 18 years old, I am talking about compassion and egolessness - how much I understand the egolessness?
-You know, my mouth is always moving, just like the croaking frog Dogen Zenji mentions.
-Croacking frog in the spring field, rice field.
-Just like the cricket in Hokyoji in Autumn.
-But, it doesn’t connect with me.
+Particularly priests.
+I have been a monk since I was 18 years old.
+I am talking about compassion and egolessness... how much do I understand egolessness?
+You know, my mouth is always moving, just like the croaking frog Dogen Zenji mentions, the croaking frog in the rice field.
+Just like a cricket at Hokyoji in the autumn. *[Some laughter.]* But, it doesn’t connect with me.
 Just my mouth moves, that’s it.
 Lots of noise.
-But I have never experienced, directly, what the egolessness is.
-Do you understand? *[He laughs.]* You don’t understand. *[He laughs.]* The question I ask you, “Do you understand,” it is always something questionable.
-But what I want to tell you is, egolessness is not something conceptualized or understandable.
-Or ... reasonable.
-No. It’s not.
+But I have never experienced directly what egolessness *is*.
+Do you understand?
+You don’t understand. *[He laughs.]*

+The question I ask you, “Do *you* understand,” it is already something questionable.
+But what I want to tell you is, egolessness is not something conceptualized or understandable, or [reasonable].
+No, it’s not.
 You have to directly touch it.
-I don’t know, how can I say?

-So I have been talking about [Buddha Nature](glossary#buddha-nature), compassion, wisdom, for many, many years, but I always slip off.
-Real egolessness, real compassion, always, I haven’t realized it for long, long time.
-But... talking is better than nothing.
-Better than nothing.
-That’s why if I talk about compassion through my head, it penetrates my skin and marrow.
-So talking and preaching is pretty nice.
-But if I preached, if I taught something compassionate, and then I fully believe that "I am good Buddhist” - no way. *[He laughs.]* That’s prejudice and ego.
+I don’t know, how can I say it?
+I have been talking about [Buddha Nature](glossary#buddha-nature), compassion, wisdom, for many, many years – but I always slip off. *Real* egolessness, *real* compassion, I haven’t realized it for a long, long time.
+But, talking is better than nothing.
+If I talk about compassion through my head, it penetrates my skin and marrow.
+So talking or preaching is pretty nice.
+But if I preach, if I teach something compassionate, and then I fully believe that “I am good Buddhist” – no way! *[He laughs.]* That’s prejudice and ego.
 Okay?
-You don’t know this.
-Particularly when you become priest: *very* careful, you must be *very*, very careful.
-Because you are a person who conveys teaching of egolessness to others.
-By which people must be relieved and liberated, and guide them to have productive life.
-But ... we don’t do it.
+You don’t notice.
+Particularly when you become priest, you must be *very* careful, very careful, because you are a person who conveys the teaching of egolessness to others, by which people must be relieved and liberated, and guided to have a productive life.
+But we don’t do it.

 #### 30:40

 So, I think that’s why there are two crucial points.
-Let’s go back to crucial points. egolessness, and also wisdom and compassion.
-Enlightenment, salvation, alright?
-Wisdom and salvation...
-One more point is, wisdom, salvation are not separate.
+Let’s go back to the crucial points: egolessness, and also wisdom and compassion.
+Enlightenment and salvation, alright?
+Wisdom and salvation.

+One more point is, wisdom and salvation are not separate.
 They must work together.
-Wisdom, salvation, always work together.
+Wisdom and salvation *always* work together.
 That is temporarily called egolessness.
-But, we’re always separate.
-Enlightenment, salvation.
+But, we’re always [separating] enlightenment and salvation.

-Last is, we don’t like salvation.
-Because if you love salvation so much, you feel boring.
-You feel boring, and also you feel cold from humanity, human nature.
-Do you understand that one?
-You feel cold, because always keep away from it.
-And then you have to get something from heaven... very relieved.
-Always you have to be mindful of something great beyond human world.
+[Mostly], we don’t like salvation.
+Because if you love salvation very much, you feel bored, and also you feel cold from humanity.
+Do you understand that?
+You feel cold, because you’re always keeping away from it.
+And then you also have to get something from heaven... *[He laughs.]* [...]
+Always you have to be mindful of something great, beyond the human world.
 Okay?
-But I don’t think it is salvation.
-The salvation is something manifested in concrete, in details, every day.
-That’s why when you do gassho, there is enlightenment and salvation there; otherwise, you cannot deal with gassho as a form with stability.
-Is that clear?
+But I don’t think that is salvation.
+Salvation is something manifested in concrete details, every day.
+That’s why when you do gassho, there is enlightenment and salvation there; otherwise, you cannot deal with gassho as a form, with stability.

 Dogen Zenji mentions Buddha’s teaching in terms of wisdom; that is [Shobogenzo](topics#shobogenzo) *Genjokoan*.
-Salvation is described by regulation of the monastery, so called Eihei Shingi.
-The last year, couple years ago, we had that practice; how to wash your face – *[he chuckles]*, how to use the bathroom, how to cook in the kitchen, and how do you deal with toilet paper, and how do you deal with your clothes, and hairs, et cetera.
-And then, according to Dogen’s teaching, and everyone completely said the... kind of ... it seems to me everyone could be kind of suffocated, to death. *[He laughs.]* Because ... form, gassho is do this like this, and not like this, not like this, not like this; something like that.
-All this, Dogen Zenji](glossary#zenji) puts you in a certain frame or form.
+On the other hand, salvation is described by regulation of the monastery, the *Eihei Shingi*.
+A couple years ago, we had that practice: how to wash your face, *[he chuckles]*, how to use the bathroom, how to cook in the kitchen, and how do you deal with toilet paper, and how do you deal with your clothes, and hair, et cetera, according to Dogen’s teaching.
+And everyone said they [felt] they could kind of be suffocated to death. *[He laughs.]* Because the form, gassho, is do this like this, and not like this, not like this, not like this; something like that.
+Dogen Zenji](glossary#zenji) puts you in a certain frame or form.
 And then you don’t like it; because you like freedom.
 The freedom that you like is not freedom! *[He chuckles.]* Confusion.
-In terms of Buddha’s eyes, your freedom is missed(?).
+In terms of Buddha’s eyes, your freedom is missed.
 That’s why Buddha always expresses his own compassion, and puts you in a certain frame, so called Buddha’s land, Buddha’s world.
-Cosmic.
-Whatever you say.
+“Cosmic” – whatever you say.
 But we don’t like it.
 But, there is salvation there.

-So where is the salvation?
+Then where is the salvation?
 Right now, right here.
 That’s it.

 #### 35:35